 - Habitat for Humanity: Providing hands-on service while eliminating substandard housing in Lake County through construction projects and fundraisers

-- Illinois School Project: Mentor high school students to reach their campuses for Christ
+- Illinois School Project: Mentoring high school students to reach their campuses for Christ

 - Trinity Together: Planning various one-time events in partnership with outside organizations in order to foster community on Trinity’s campus

 - Nursing Home Ministry: Reaching out to a generation that is often forgotten through weekly visits to the Winchester Nursing Home.

 A student cabinet of ministry leaders (Community Partnerships Cabinet), along with staff, provide oversight to these ministry teams.
 A special chapel in the fall is devoted to the presentation of the various ministry opportunities.
 Students who participate with Local Community Partnerships may receive Service Learning Credit.
 (For more information on Service Learning, see “Requirements for Graduation.”)